Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 The key thing to remember is that there are many public holidays starting from early December until early January when shops and tourist attractions are closed.

 Christmas markets usually open around this date in all major cities.
 Local producers and artisans will sell their best products, alongside mulled wine, traditional pies and deserts.
-So if you’re are a Christmas market “collector” you will have a great time in Romania.
+So if you are a Christmas market “collector”, you will have a great time in Romania.

-Hotels and B&Bs in popular mountain resorts such as Poiana Brasov or Sinaia are usually booked weeks in advance during this period as lots of people want to spend the winter months close the mountains and get busy with winter activities.
+Hotels and B&Bs in popular mountain resorts such as Poiana Brasov or Sinaia are usually booked weeks in advance during this period as lots of people want to spend the winter months close the mountains and get busy with snow sports.

 The same goes for the traditional regions of Maramures and Bucovina known for their folk traditions around Christmas and offering many options for outdoor activities.